2024 NHL Winter Classic

 The 2024 NHL Winter Classic was a regular season outdoor National Hockey League (NHL) game between the Seattle Kraken and the defending Stanley Cup champion Vegas Golden Knights.
-The game was played on January 1, 2024 at T-Mobile Park in Seattle, Washington, before a crowd of 47,313 spectators.
+The game was played on January 1, 2024, at T-Mobile Park in Seattle, Washington, United States, before a crowd of 47,313 spectators.
 The Kraken defeated the Golden Knights 3–0 and became the first team to earn a shutout in a Winter Classic.